shreya736/delta_demo1/README.md

 # delta_demo1
-This is a demo for Git &amp; Github class
+This is a demo for Git &amp; Github class;